 MOQ, Sampling, and Lead Time: What to Expect from a Low MOQ Golf Apparel Factory in China

 If you’re planning to launch or upgrade a golf apparel line, three variables will decide whether production feels smooth—or chaotic: minimum order quantity (MOQ), sampling, and lead time.
-Many buyers focus on unit price first, then get stuck later because the MOQ is higher than expected, sampling takes longer than planned, or the collection misses the golf season.

 Visual overview showing MOQ, sampling and lead time as three key factors in golf apparel production.

-A simple minimum order quantity definition:
+Here’s a simple minimum order quantity definition:

 MOQ (Minimum Order Quantity) is the lowest quantity a factory can accept for a specific product under a workable cost and production setup.